Journal / Tea Education

 3. Sustained energy without the crash of coffee

-5. Simple to add to your favorite smoothie or latte
+5. Simple to add to your favorite smoothie, latte or other food and beverages

 To conduct the shading, tea farmers use either a traditional frame-and-thatch technique known as tana or modern materials such as black mesh or reflective shades that are erected over the bushes using parabolic hoops.
 They might alternatively be tightly wrapped to the bushes in a technique called kabuse.
 Each technique has its pros and cons.
 The farmers use these techniques to block approximately 70-85% of the sun’s energy from reaching the tea bushes.
 They often begin with several weeks of shading at around 70%, then increase the degree of shading incrementally as the harvest time nears.